-Boeing’s Iran Deal Puts Trump In Tough Spot
+Boeing’s Iran Deal Puts Trump in Tough Spot

 The proposed sales have put the U.S. president in a tough spot, pitting his hostility to Iran and the recent nuclear deal against his ambition to boost American factory jobs.

-“My number-one priority is to dismantle the disastrous deal with Iran,” Trump said during the 2016 presidential campaign.
+“My No. 1 priority is to dismantle the disastrous deal with Iran,” Trump said during the 2016 presidential campaign.
 He’s also promised to boost American manufacturing and create 25 million new jobs.

 If he blocks the plane sales, Trump could undercut that second goal.
 Boeing said its agreements to sell 110 aircraft for nearly $20 billion to two Iranian carriers would support nearly 120,000 jobs.

-Yet if he lets the sales proceed, Trump will anger Republicans in Congress, and buttress a nuclear deal he detests by signaling to Western companies that America’s arch enemy is a good place to do business.
+Yet if he lets the sales proceed, Trump will anger Republicans in Congress and buttress a nuclear deal he detests by signaling to Western companies that America’s arch enemy is a good place to do business.

 “The decision wheel that he’s got in front of him is pretty complex,” Richard Nephew, who served as the lead U.S. sanctions negotiator on the nuclear deal, said.
 “It’s everything from the jobs issue to his inability to come up with something better that doesn’t restart the nuclear program and cause a great rift between us and the Europeans” who were party to the deal.